 Foreign currencies

-If you trade with a country that uses a different currency than in the Netherlands, you incur a risk: the currency may suddenly go down in value.
-Take measures to minimise this risk together with your bank.
-You can:
+If you trade with a country that uses a different currency than the Euro, you incur a currency risk.
+The other currency may suddenly go down in value.
+Together with your bank, take measures to limit the negative consequences of currency changes.
+For example, with a currency clause in your price quotation or a currency term transaction.

 Disputes about delivery or payment

 Do you have a dispute about the delivery of the goods or the payment?
-There are several ways to try and solve these disputes.
-The International Chamber of Commerce offers several services; you can also contact the International Council for Commercial Arbitration (ICCA).
+There are several ways to try and solve these business disputes.